UnitVectorY-Labs/.github/profile/README.md

 👋 Welcome to UnitVectorY Labs, a collection of open-source projects maintained by [Jared Hatfield](https://github.com/JaredHatfield).
-Our focus is on developing useful tools and libraries primarily in Java, many of which are available on [Maven Central](https://mvnrepository.com/artifact/com.unitvectory).
+My focus is on developing useful tools and libraries primarily in Java, many of which are available on [Maven Central](https://mvnrepository.com/artifact/com.unitvectory) as well as simple utilities and applications written in Go.

-📚 For overviews of best practices utilized in these projects, check out the [UnitVectorY Labs Guide](https://guide.unitvectorylabs.com/).
+📚 For overviews of best practices and a categorized list of the projects visit [UnitVectorY Labs Guide](https://guide.unitvectorylabs.com/).